 The first teglia Romana pizzas were a big fiasco.
-The dough was very heavy, without a proper maturation and quite dense.
+The dough was weighty, without a proper maturation and quite dense.

-By the time the bakers worked a lot to improve the final product: adding more water in the dough, increasing the fermentation time and developing proper stretching technique.
+By the time the bakers worked a lot to improve the final product.
+They started to add more water to the dough, increasing the fermentation time and developing proper stretching techniques.

-The improvements trend continues nowadays (with contemporary big chef’s name like Gabriele Bonci, or Massimo Bosco) by using ancient grains.
+The improvements trend continues nowadays (with contemporary big chef’s name like Gabriele Bonci or Massimo Bosco) by using ancient grains.
 Or by changing the fermentation time.
-Or also by matching a multitude of different toppings in order to create a real gourmet experience.
+Or also by matching a multitude of different toppings to create a real gourmet experience.

 these are “blue” metallic pan for Teglia Romana